 No. Industrialized-produced Argan Oil has a couple of things working against it - one is heat.
 Industrial presses heat the oil which alters its composition and kills so many of the amazing anti-oxidants.
 Some even use chemicals like Hexane (which will dissolve rubber cement) as a solvent.

 The other is quality of the raw seeds - when you have humans thoughtfully going through fruit/nuts they aren't grabbing the ones the goats already ate (and expelled) nor are they grabbing rotten ones.
 They move quickly in small batches and the seeds don't have the chance to oxidize which is a huge issue in mass produced oils.

 Wait, goats poop out argan seeds?

 Yep.
-And machines can't tell the difference.
+And machines collecting them can't tell the difference.
 Real people can.

 Oh Lord, I just wanted to get a moisturizer.

 I know, I hear you - I felt the same way when I was learning all of this.